nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 * `samples_column`     - specifies the name of the column in the metadata table containing the sample names
 * `assay_suffix`       - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"
 * `output_prefix`      - specifies an additional prefix to be added to the output files; default is no additional prefix, ""
-* `prevalence_cutoff` - a decimal between 0 and 1 specifying the proportion of samples required to contain a taxon in order to keep the taxon when `remove_rare` is set to TRUE; default is 0, i.e. do not exclude any taxon / feature
-* `library_cutoff`    - a numerical value specifying the number of total counts a sample must have across all features to be retained when `remove_rare` is set to TRUE; default is 0, i.e. no samples will be dropped
 * `target_region`     - specifies the amplicon target region; options are either "16S", "18S", or "ITS"

 **Input Data:**